ohshuzanne/AttendEase/README.md

 # AttendEase
 AttendEase is a computer vision project that utilizes libraries such as cv2, cvzone, and face-recognition to create a simple but comprehensive system that marks students' attendance based on facial recognition.

-*NOTE: Account Key to Firebase is not included in this repo

 ## Features
 - Firebase real-time database connection to update the student's details without delay
 - Encodings generator included to store and fetch known face encodings into a Firebase storage